Estate litigation and inheritance

 The short answer here is you can’t.
 But your parents can.

 They can write Wills that exclude that child, or make only modest provision for them.
-Importantly, much depends on how wealthy that excluded child is, the nature of the relationship with the parents, how estranged they are, whether this is any disentitling conduct or a host of other reasons that are unique to each family.
+Importantly, much depends on how wealthy that excluded child is, the nature of the relationship with the parents, how estranged they are, whether there is any dis-entitling conduct or a host of other reasons that are unique to each family.

 In this sort of situation we also often advise the Will writers to create statutory declarations setting out the true story of why they are not leaving anything to that child, so that at least their story can be told when they are gone.

-Another strategy is for the parents to consider some asset restructuring, to either give assets away before they die, or transfer them into trusts or other ways to make sure the amount they leave in their Will is less.
-Superannuation can be an extremely effective tool for such scenarios here.
+Another strategy is for the parents to consider some asset restructuring, to either give assets away before they die, or transfer them into trusts, or other forms of joint ownership to make sure the amount they leave in their Will is less.
+Self-managed superannuation can be an extremely effective tool for such scenarios here.

-As each family and the assets they hold are unique, speak to us about developing some strategies here to create the best outcome.
+As each family and the assets they hold are unique, speak to us about developing strategies to create the best outcome for you.

 I’m about to remarry, how do I ensure my children from my first marriage secure their share of the estate should something happen?